Install DaVinci Resolve in Linux (Ubuntu, Arch, and Fedora)

 progl /opt/resolve/bin/resolve

 You will notice opening the .desktop application with application menus will result in… nothing happening.
 We need to fix this by adding the progl command to our .desktop file within usr/share/applications.
-Open terminal and run the following command,
+Open the terminal and run the following command,

 sudo nano usr/share/applications/com.blackmagicdesign.resolve.desktop